 Begin paying bills right away

-One of the benefits of getting off the cycle of living paycheck to paycheck is that you can pay your bills immediately, rather than waiting until the paycheck immediately before they are due.
-This takes the stress out of your life and reduces the chance that you'll miss a payment and get hit with late fees.
+One of the benefits of getting off the cycle of living paycheck to paycheck is that you can pay your bills immediately, rather than waiting for the paycheck shortly before they are due.
+That takes the stress out of your life and reduces the chance that you will miss a payment and get hit with late fees.
 Once you have a bit of a buffer in your checking account, get in the habit of paying your bills as soon as you receive them.
 Another option is to have a particular day of the month when you pay all your bills, so you do not have to think about them at any other time.

 Develop your own strategies for breaking the cycle